• Skip to primary navigation

 The Fastest (and Most Scenic) Route

-The fastest route from Calgary to Jasper is 413 kms or approximately 5 hours without stopping.
+The fastest route from Calgary to Jasper is 413 km or approximately 5 hours without stopping.
 Budget for more time as there will be plenty of photo stops along the way.
 You’ll leave Calgary heading westbound on Highway 1, and then onto Highway 93 (the Icefields Parkway) northbound to Jasper.

 Timing will certainly depend on traffic, weather conditions, and potential delays because of summer road construction.
 A park pass (see below) will be required to travel this route.